tekumara/notes/zsh-functions.md

 When `foobar` is first called, zsh will search `$fpath` to load the function definition from a file named `foobar` or `foobar.zwc`.

-Autoload is not only useful for lazy loading.
-Its used even when you immediately call the function as a way to load the function from `$fpath`.

 autoload flags include:

 - `-U` suppress alias expansion when the function is loaded